Random matrix ensembles and integrable differential identities: Orthogonal ensemble and integrable differential identities

 \section{Orthogonal ensemble and integrable differential identities}

 In this section we analyse the orthogonal ensemble and its relationship with the Pfaff lattice.
-In~\cite{vanM_Pfaff_skew,adler2002, vanMoerbekenotes} the authors derived a formula in terms of Pfaffians for the $\tau$-functions~$\{\tau_{2n}(\mathbf{t})\}_{n \in \mathbb{N}}$ of ensembles of symmetric matrices of even order.
-We recall some of the results mentioned above~\cite{vanM_Pfaff_skew,adler2002, vanMoerbekenotes,benassi2021symmetric} and further build upon our previous findings from~\cite{benassi2021symmetric}, concerned with a reduction of the Pfaff lattice hierarchy restricted to the even flows.
+In~\cite{vanM_Pfaff_skew,adler2002, vanMoerbekenotes} the authors derived a formula in terms of Pfaffians for the $\tau$-functions~$\{\tau_{2n}^{(1)}(\mathbf{t})\}_{n \in \mathbb{N}}$ of ensembles of symmetric matrices of even order.
+We recall some of the results mentioned above~\cite{vanM_Pfaff_skew,adler2002, vanMoerbekenotes,benassi2021symmetric} and further build upon our previous findings from~\cite{benassi2021symmetric}, concerned with a reduction of the Pfaff lattice hierarchy restricted to the even flows {(even Pfaff lattice)}.
 In this case, the Pfaff Lax matrix is sparse and we use the method of integrable differential identities to characterise the order parameters.
 Furthermore, we prove that the Lax equations can be written equivalently as a double infinite semi-discrete dynamical chain, that is Main Result~\ref{res:pfaff_lattice_proof}.
 Moreover, Main Result~\ref{res:orthogonal_ensemble} follows from the relationship between the Pfaff lattice and skew-orthogonal polynomials~\cite{vanM_Pfaff_skew}, which can be mapped onto orthogonal polynomials (related to the Toda lattice) via the transformation found in~\cite{Adler2000_skew,adler2002}.
-A key step of the method requires the explicit calculation of the Pfaff Lax matrix at $\mathbf{t}=\mathbf{0}$.
+A key step of the method requires the explicit calculation of the Pfaff Lax matrix at $\mathbf{t}=\mathbf{0}$. {For the sake of simplicity, in the following we drop the upper index $\beta =1$ and set $Z_{n} :=Z_{n}^{(1)}$, $\tau_{n} :=\tau_{n}^{(1)}$ and similarly for all the quantities specified by $\beta$.}